Azure Security Center Threat Intelligence Report

 Security Center threat detection works by monitoring security information from your Azure resources, the network, and connected partner solutions.
 It analyzes this information, often correlating information from multiple sources, to identify threats.
-This process is part of the Security Center detection capabilities.
+For more information, see How Azure Security Center detects and responds to threats.

 When Security Center identifies a threat, it will trigger a security alert, which contains detailed information regarding a particular event, including suggestions for remediation.
 To assist incident response teams, investigate and remediate threats, Security Center includes a threat intelligence report that contains information about the threat that was detected, including information such as the:

 - Attacker’s identity or associations (if this information is available)